03-JS/ControlCompanyDetector/README.md

 If the Detect Enemy Spawning option is enabled (which it is by default) and the host has spawned an enemy, the mod will give you a warning with the enemy's name.

+If you host a lobby, a different warning will appear to indicate that an enemy has been spawned by someone else.
+This means that enemies that have been spawned using cheats or other mods will be detected.

 Here's a full list of all the enemies the mod is able to detect:

 - Spore lizard